|Oca information and growing instructions|

-An heirloom variety from the mountains of southern Mexico.
+Mexican Red is an heirloom variety from the mountains of southern Mexico.
 Oca was originally introduced to Mexico (as far as we know anyway) by the Spanish in the 1700s and has been grown there since.
 Apparently there is only this one variety, locally known as papa roja or papa ratona.
-After exposure, flavor is mildly sweet and sour, like a pie apple.
-Attractive dark red tubers.
-Red stems and green foliage.
-This one may be a bit more tolerant of summer heat.
-Dormancy seems to be shorter than many varieties, which sometimes causes storage problems.

 You will receive the stated number of tubers, packaged in a wax envelope.
 We grade tubers by passing them through a grate.
 Small tubers are those that won’t fall through a 1/3″ grate, but that will fall through a 1 inch grate.
 Medium/large tubers are those that will not fall through a 1 inch grate.